joshuacline/windick/README.md

 - Mount deploy and administrate virtual hard disk images (VHDX) & WIM's from within recovery or live
 - Modify your Windows images as VHDX for instant results.
 Convert back to WIM when ready to finalize image
 - Simplified 2 partition system.
 EFI / Data only.
 No MSR, no WinRE, no B.S. - Windows is contained in a single VHDX file
-- Generate a list of registry startup items, services, tasks, appX, features and components
 - Customize Windows images with packs/lists.
 Import/Export Drivers
 - All imaging operations occur inside of a virtual hard disk image, leaving no garbage folders or files behind
 - Clean-room developed.
 Evolution of my personal deployment scripts